What Is Disability Insurance & How Does It Work?

 2. Waiting Period

-The waiting period, or elimination period, is the time between a disability occurrence and when benefits start It usually lasts from 7 days for short-term policies to 90 days or more for long-term ones.
-A longer waiting period can lower insurance premiums, but you'll need savings or resources to cover expenses.
+The waiting period, also called the elimination period, is the time between when a disability begins and when benefits start.
+It can range from 7 days for short-term policies to 90 days or more for long-term policies.
+A longer waiting period may lower premiums, but you may need other resources to cover expenses during that time.

 3. Benefit Amount

-Disability insurance usually provides 50% to 70% of your earnings, not your complete.
-The predetermined benefit amount helps cover essential expenses and encourages a return to work when possible.
+Disability insurance usually replaces about 50% to 70% of your income, rather than your full earnings.
+This amount is set in advance and is meant to help cover basic expenses while encouraging a return to work when possible.

 4. Benefit Duration